lkmcl37/Chinese-IRSystem/README.md

 # Implementation of TF/IDF for information retrieval

 A simple implementation of TF/IDF for retrieving information in corpus.
-When a keyword is input, this program will search and display the matching documents in the corpus according to their relevance to the given query.
+Given a keyword, it's able to search the corpus and display the matching documents according to their relevance to the given query.
 The degree of relevance is estimated based on TF/IDF weighting.

 # Result Display
 The search results are displayed in the following format: